ykjit/yk/docs/src/dev/getting_started.md

 # Getting Started

-This guide describes how to get up and running with yk.
+This guide describes how to start developing Yk.

 ## Repositories